openedx/edx-documentation/en_us/course_authors/source/getting_started/get_started.rst

 View Your Course on edX.org
 ************************************

 If your organization has an agreement with edX and you have specific approval, you can create a course on edX.
-To see the content of your course as students will see it, you must register for your course.
+To see the content of your course as students will see it, you must enroll in your course.
 You can then view it on the LMS.

 #.
-Create your course and add content.
+In Studio, create your course and add content.

 #.
 On the **Course Outline** page, click the blue **View
    Live** button in the upper-right corner of your screen.

-   Your course registration page opens in a new tab on the LMS.
+   Your course enrollment page opens in a new tab on the LMS.

 #.
-Click the blue **Register** button to register for your course.
-After you register for your course, it opens in the LMS.
+Click the blue **Enroll** button to enroll in your course.
+After you enroll in your course, it opens in the LMS.

 #.
 To continue working on your course, in your browser, switch back to the tab that shows Studio.
 You will still be on the **Course Outline** page.